-This opportunity is open to all young people in entry-level, temporary, and part-time staff positions in Massachusetts education and policy, or young people aspiring to work in or wanting to learn more about the field.
-The network will be intersectional and policy-based with an education focal point, and interested parties do not need to exclusively belong to the education field to participate.
-These meetings are slated to take place on Zoom on Thursday afternoons from 4:00 to 5:00 every other week from October 29th through March 18th.
+FELN is open to all young people in entry-level, temporary, and part-time staff positions in Massachusetts education and policy, as well as any young people aspiring to work in or learn more about the field.
+We encourage young people of color in particular to apply.
+The network is intersectional and policy-based with an education focal point.
 This opportunity is free for all participants.
-For more information and updates, you can also visit and follow our Instagram account.
+The application will be open until June 11th.
+LEARN MORE>

 FELN is also excited to announce the addition of a new, paid branch of the program: the FELN Research Fellowship!
 This is an opportunity for three FELN members to receive a $900 stipend each for working in a small group to produce research on representation for BIPOC in the education career field.